Seattle-based mastering • 5-star rated by 80+ independent artists • Apple Digital Masters certified • Top 1% worldwide

 What Is My Myth?

 My myth isn’t my biography—it’s the deeper story I live by.
-I call it the “Quiet Fire” myth.
+I call it the Quiet Fire myth because I like coming up with names for stuff.

-A boy from the Mornington Peninsula with Urquhart roots, descended from T.E.
+It sounds absurd to put it this way, but: a boy from the Mornington Peninsula with Urquhart roots, descended from T.E.
 Lawrence.
 A kid who lost his hair at twenty and found refuge in both noise and silence.
 A husband learning to care, live, and love in the dailiness of it all.

 Like most myths, it has a shape: alienation (dropping out of secondary school), growth (finding kinship in Jung, Sakamoto, Rimbaud, Hemingway), departure (leaving Australia and adolescence), descent (isolation, Maya’s illness, depression), initiation (finding my voice as a mastering engineer), and return (offering something made from the raw material).